tldr-pages/tldr/pages/common/pulumi.md

 `pulumi config`

-- Preview and deploy changes to your program and/or infrastructure:
+- Preview and deploy changes to a program and/or infrastructure:

 `pulumi up`

-- Preview your changes explicitly before deploying:
+- Preview changes explicitly before deploying:

 `pulumi preview`

-- Destroy your program and its infrastructure when you’re done:
+- Destroy a program and its infrastructure:

 `pulumi destroy`